Love Me, Love Me Not (manga)

 Love Me, Love Me Not (思い、思われ、ふり、ふられ, Omoi, Omoware, Furi, Furare) is a Japanese manga series written and illustrated by Io Sakisaka.
-It was serialized in Shueisha's Bessatsu Margaret magazine from June 2015 to May 2019.
-Viz Media licensed the manga in English under their Shojo Beat imprint, the first volume was released in March 2020.
+It was serialized in Shueisha's Bessatsu Margaret magazine from June 2015 to May 2019, with Its chapters collected in 12 tankōbon volumes.
+Viz Media licensed the manga in English release.

 A live-action film adaptation opened in Japan in August 2020, while an anime film adaptation produced by A-1 Pictures premiered in September 2020.

-As of July 2020, the manga had over 5.5 million copies in circulation.
+By July 2020, the manga had over 5.5 million copies in circulation.
 In 2018, Love Me, Love Me Not won the 63rd Shogakukan Manga Award in the shōjo category.

 Plot

 Yuna Ichihara is in the spring before her first year of high school and is pained to be separated from her best friend Sacchan who is moving away.
-On her way to the train station, she is stopped by a random girl who asks her for money for her train fare.
-Although Yuna is somewhat afraid and reluctant, she gives the girl money, who in turns give Yuna her bracelet as a promise she will meet her tomorrow to pay her back.
+On her way to the train station, she is stopped by a random girl named Akari Yamamoto, who asks her for money for her train fare.
+Although Yuna is somewhat afraid and reluctant, she gives the girl money, who in turn gives Yuna her bracelet as a promise that she will meet her tomorrow to pay her back.
 On the same day, Yuna runs twice into a boy who looks like the idolized prince of her childhood who she referred to as her first love.
-After the girl, named Akari, returns Yuna's money, they head home together only to find out that they live in the same apartment building.
+After that, the girl named Akari returns Yuna's money, and they head home together, only to find out that they live in the same apartment building.
 The girls instantly become friends.
 However, they find that they explore love in completely different ways, and Yuna may be in love with Akari's younger brother and Akari in love with Yuna's childhood friend.